cangjielanguage/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 ## Type Mapping

-### Basic TypesThe mapping between Cangjie and C language for basic data types follows these general principles:
+### Basic TypesThe mapping between Cangjie and C language for basic data types follows these general principles

 1. Cangjie types do not include reference types that point to managed memory;
 2. Cangjie types and C types share the same memory layout.